Jonsku/Fulldome-Production-Toolkit/README.txt

 **********************************************************************

 ABOUT:
-A project to create open source tools for fulldome video creation.
+An open source tool project for fulldome video creation.

 AUTHOR:
 Jonathan Cremieux